Luthaf/Jumos.jl/doc/simulations/create-simulations.rst

 Using non default algorithms
 ----------------------------

-The six following functions are the main way to select some algorithm for the simulation.
-They allow to add other checks, other outputs, and to change the integrator, even in the middle of a run.
+The six following functions are used to to select specific algorithms for the simulation.
+They allow to add and change all the algorithms, even in the middle of a run.

 .. function:: set_integrator(sim, integrator)

-    Set the simulation integrator to ``integrator``.
+    Sets the simulation integrator to ``integrator``.

     Usage example:

     .. code-block:: julia

-        # Create the integrator directly in the function
+        # Creates the integrator directly in the function
         set_integrator(sim, Verlet(2.5))

-        # Bind the integrator to a variable if you want to change a parameter
+        # Binds the integrator to a variable if you want to change a parameter
         integrator = Verlet(0.5)
         set_integrator(sim, integrator)
         run!(sim, 300)   # Run with a 0.5 fs timestep